28 July 2023

 The course is delivered using a combination of pre-class activities, live online interaction and post-class activities.
 Before the course week, you will have access to readings and pre-recorded lectures which explain and clarify course material.

-Daily three-hour live sessions will feature class discussions, Q&A, group exercises and tutorials on the application of statistical methods.
+Daily two-hour live sessions will feature class discussions, Q&A, group exercises and tutorials on the application of statistical methods.
 Freely available software such as web apps and spreadsheets will be used.

 Cristina Mitrea is an Associate Professor of Sociology.
 She earned her PhD in political science at Central European University.
 Her research interests lie in the fields of political behaviour and political socialisation.